gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 The influence diagram for the generalized $N$-month pig breeding problem.
 The nodes are associated with the following states. **Health states** $h_k=\{ill,healthy\}$ represent the health of the pig at month $k=1,...,N$. **Test states** $t_k=\{positive,negative\}$ represent the result from testing the pig at month $k=1,...,N-1$. **Treatment states** $d_k=\{treat, pass\}$ represent the decision to treat the pig with an injection at month $k=1,...,N-1$.

-> The dashed arcs represent the no-forgetting principle and we can toggle them on and off in the formulation.
+> The dashed arcs represent the no-forgetting principle.
+The no-forgetting assumption does not hold without them and they are tnot included in the following model.
+They could be included by changing the information sets of nodes.

 In this example, we solve the 4 month pig breeding problem and thus, declare $N = 4$.